JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 - Balance Sheet Statements (`get_balance_sheet_statement`), Income Statements (`get_income_statement`), Cash Flow Statements (`get_cash_flow_statement`) and Statistics Statement (`get_statistics_statement`), obtainable from FinancialModelingPrep or the source of your choosing through custom input.
 These functions are accompanied with a normalization function so that for any source, the same ratio analysis can be performed.
 Please see [this Jupyter Notebook](https://www.jeroenbouma.com/projects/financetoolkit/external-datasets) that explains how to use a custom source.
 - Efficiency ratios (`ratios.collect_efficiency_ratios`), liquidity ratios (`ratios.collect_liquidity_ratios`), profitability ratios (`ratios._collect_profitability_ratios`), solvency ratios (`ratios.collect_solvency_ratios`) and valuation ratios (`ratios.collect_valuation_ratios`) functionality that automatically calculates the most important ratios based on the inputted balance sheet, income and cash flow statements.
 Any of the underlying ratios can also be called individually such as `ratios.get_return_on_equity`.
 Next to that, it is also possible to input your own custom ratios (`ratios.collect_custom_ratios`).
 See also [this Notebook](https://www.jeroenbouma.com/projects/financetoolkit/custom-ratios) or [this section](#defining-custom-ratios) for more information.
 - Models like DUPONT analysis (`models.get_extended_dupont_analysis`) or Enterprise Breakdown (`models.get_enterprise_value_breakdown`) that can be used to perform in-depth financial analysis through a single function.
 These functions combine much of the functionality throughout the Toolkit to provide advanced calculations.
+- Technical indicators like Relative Strength Index (`technicals.get_relative_strength_index`),  Exponential Moving Average (`models.get_exponential_moving_average`) and Bollinger Bands (`technicals.get_bollinger_bands`) that can be used to perform in-depth momentum and trend analysis.
+These functions allow for the calculation of technical indicators based on the historical market data.

 The dependencies of the package are on purpose *very slim* so that it will work well with any combination of packages and not result in conflicts.
 I've also been careful with my selection in which I leave out functionality like technical analysis in which [ta-lib](https://ta-lib.org/) does an excellent job as well as portfolio attribution and optimisation in which [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) shines.

+## Using the Finance Toolkit

 A basic example of how to initialise the Finance Toolkit is shown below, also see [this notebook](https://www.jeroenbouma.com/projects/financetoolkit/getting-started) for a detailed Getting Started guide as well as [this notebook](https://www.jeroenbouma.com/projects/financetoolkit/finance-database) that includes the [Finance Database 🌎](https://www.jeroenbouma.com/projects/financedatabase) and a proper financial analysis.